princesscdickens/Class_Projects/README.md

  stdc++.h (In repository)

 To run:
-Make sure you're in the same directory as the executable "run_game" and type in:
+Make sure you're in the same directory as the executable "file_name_executable" and type in:
 ./file_name_executable

-Alternatively, you can just download the already-compiled executable game_executable and run it with ./game_executable
+Alternatively, you can just download the already-compiled "game_executable" from the repository and run it with ./game_executable